• Skip to primary navigation

 assess your writingIf you don’t know how to assess your writing or rate yourself because you can’t be objective, you’re not alone.
 Many writers struggle to work out if their writing is of a standard that clients and editors would be happy to publish.

 It’s the nature of our work.
-We perform our research, write our draft, do our medical edit, proofread and submit – all as a party of one.
+We perform our research, write our draft, perform our medical edit, proofread and submit – all as a party of one.

 There’s no denying that assessing your writing is a daunting, confusing task.